pankeshpatel/Shmart/README.md

       - `Build` directory contains compiled contracts.
       - Files
         - `compile.js` file compiles the smart contracts.
 The compiled contracts are generated into `Build` directory.
 We compile each contract separately.
 Therefore, the file name convention is `compile-<contract-name>.js` file responsible to compile `<contract-name>` contract.
-        - `deploy.js` file deploys smart contracts on Blockchain network.
+        - `deploy.js` file deploys smart contracts on Rinkby Test Blockchain network.

 - `test` directory contains files to test the compiled contracts.
 The file name convention is  `<contract-name>.test.js`.
+The contracts are tested on local network -- Ganache.